Hotmoka/hotmoka/tutorial/Takamaka.md

 it is known to all other participants.
 An instance of `Bid` contains the `deposit` payed at time of placing the bid.
-This is not necessarily the real value of the offer but must be at least as large as the real offer, or otherwise the bid will be considered invalid at reveal time.
-Instances of `Bid` contain a `hash` made up of 32 bytes.
+This is not necessarily the real value of the offer but must be at least as large as the real offer, or otherwise the bid will be considered as invalid at reveal time.
+Instances of `Bid` contain a `hash` consisting of 32 bytes.
 As already said, this will be recomputed at reveal time and matched against the result.
 Since arrays cannot be stored in blockchain, we use storage class `io.takamaka.code.util.Bytes32` here, a library class that holds 32 bytes, as a